T. S. Sinnathuray: Legal career

 Upon Sinnathuray's return to Singapore, he practised law with the firm Oehlers and Choa.
 He was a magistrate of the Subordinate Courts of Singapore between 1956 and 1959.
 He was then appointed deputy registrar and sheriff of the Supreme Court of Singapore in 1959.
 Between 1960 and 1963 he was a Crown Counsel and deputy public prosecutor with the Attorney-General's Chambers (AGC), before returning to the supreme court to become the registrar from 1963 to 1966.
 He then became senior state counsel at the AGC (1966–1967), and first district judge (1967–1970) and senior district judge – the most senior judge – of the subordinate courts (1971–1978).
 On 2 October 1978, he was appointed a judge of the High Court of Singapore, and served until his retirement on 23 September 1997.
 At the time of his appointment, he was one of only six supreme court justices.
 On 1 August 1979, he was appointed the commissioner of appeals for land acquisitions.

+Notable cases judged by Sinnathuray included the Toa Payoh ritual murders trial in 1983, the trial of double murderer Flor Contemplacion in 1993, the $5 million heroin smuggling trial of Hong Kongers Tong Ching Man and her boyfriend Lam Cheuk Wang also in 1993, and the trial of the British serial murderer John Martin Scripps in 1995.
+Three weeks before his retirement from the Bench, on 29 August 1997, Sinnathuray made legal history when he ordered a 29-year-old serial sex offender Kelvin Lim Hock Hin to serve 40 years in prison for sexually abusing five boys in view of his paedophilic condition and high propensity to re-offend, and Lim's sentence was the reportedly the longest term of imprisonment imposed in a sexual crime back in 1997.